rboswellj/RobertJohnsonDungeonDiver/README.md

 local MongoDB
 A separate repo containing the API will also need to be running.

+I included some installation instructions for MongoDb in the readme for the Api repo.

 The application makes calls to my backend API which is held in a separate repository.

 The Api also requires a Mongo DB to be installed and running, Mongo should contain a DB called "Dungeon-Diver" with a collection called "users".
-This shouldn't really require any initial data.
+This shouldn't require any initial data.
-The DB is currently only used to store the username and an encrypted password for new user accounts.
+The DB is currently only used to store the username and an encrypted password. for new user accounts.
 All other data is public and stored on the API as a JSON file.

 If you have the MongoDB running on the correct ports, you should just need to open the two node projects and